Here are a few spokespuppet’s tips for working from home!

 My spokespuppet to-do list probably looks nothing like yours.

-Hope that your internet will hold up and that the biggest hiccup might be your kid challenging you to a game of Mario Kart!
+With your to-do list in hand, and your body and mind alert, now all you need is your internet to hold up!
+Hopefully, the biggest hiccup in your day is your kid challenging you to a game of Mario Kart!

 Set up for success!